Control of memory effects in a spin-boson system by periodic driving: Introduction

 A paradigmatic model for investigating open-system dynamics is the spin-boson model~\cite{Rev_Legget}.
 Despite its apparent simplicity, it captures key features of a wide range of phenomena, including electronic transfer~\cite{SB_Elect_transf} and macroscopic quantum coherence~\cite{SB_macro_coher}.
 Of particular relevance to recent efforts aimed at protecting quantum coherence via external control is the periodically driven spin-boson model~\cite{one_over_f_noise,Exp_protection_drive_super}.
 While non-Markovianity in the undriven spin-boson model has been extensively studied~\cite{NM_sb_any,NM_Sb_zero}, its role in periodically driven variants remains largely unexplored, and has received attention only recently~\cite{amati_review}.

 In this work, we employ the non-Markovianity measure introduced in~\cite{non_markov_orig} to investigate the impact of periodic driving on memory effects in the dynamics of the open system (spin) in the spin-boson system.
 To this end, we have carried out extensive numerical simulations of the driven spin-boson model using the hierarchical equations of motion (HEOM) approach~\cite{Tanimura2020a}.
 Our results uncover a distinctive and unexpected peak-like structure in the non-Markovianity of the system as a function of the driving amplitude.
 We further observe a similar structure in the relaxation times of the open system with peaks which are in one-to-one correspondence with the peaks of non-Markovianity.
 We demonstrate that these results can be understood theoretically by utilizing the quasienergy spectrum and the Floquet-Lindblad master equation~\cite{Blumel1991,Breuer1997,Breuer_book} of the system.
 Indeed, each peak corresponds to a degeneracy of the quasienergies, leading to a significant change of the structure of the Lindblad jump operators of the master equation.
 In the degenerate case only two dissipative channels remain active, compared to three channels outside the resonances.
 This yields a strong increase of the relaxation times of the spin leading to the emergence of an almost decoherence-free subspace and long-lived information backflow processes resulting in peaks of the non-Markovianity.
 This physical mechanism paves the way for the development of strategies to control relaxation rates and memory effects in open systems through periodic driving of the open system.
+The manuscript is organized as follows.
+In Sec.~\ref{nm} we introduce the definition of non-Markovianity used in this analysis and explain how it is quantified.
+In Sec.~\ref{dsb} we present the physical model of driven open system considered in this work.
+In Sec.~\ref{flms} we briefly review the Floquet formalism relevant for describing this model within the Markovian semigroup approximation.
+In Sec.~\ref{sec_num_resu_theo_exp} we present our numerical results and discuss their physical interpretation.
+Finally, in Sec.~\ref{cao}, we summarize and comment on our findings.